 I had a few weeks’ time to fill in May, so I decided that I would hike the Camino de Santiago across Northern Spain.
 My husband Chris had done it two years ago, and he said it was great, I’d love it, after our Nepal hike it would be a breeze.
 So I flew to Madrid and took a bus to Burgos and got started.

-The Camino can be started at almost any point in Europe- some paths start from Germany, France, or even Rome- although generally peregrinos Continue reading “Failing On the Camino de Santiago”
+The Camino can be started at almost any point in Europe- some paths start from Germany, France, or even Rome- although generally peregrinos Continue reading “Reality check on the Camino de Santiago”

 Here’s the run-down from our two weeks of trekking the Annapurna Circuit in Nepal (if you want to read about our trip to Nepal as a whole then click here).

 After securing our TIMS (Trekker Information Management System- in case you disappear and they need to go look for you -2000 rupees/ $17) and our ACAP permits (Annapurna Conservation Area Project- 3000 rupees / $25) in Kathmandu, we stocked up on a bit of gear in Thamel, the tourist zone in Kathmandu.
 On every street corner are stalls selling both real and counterfeit North Face, Jack Wolfskin, Quechua, and Columbia, all at a fraction of the cost in the US.
 It’s all too easy to pick up an extra puffy coat or a sleeping bag here for perhaps $15-20 USD.

 After that, we took a bus to Besisahar (7 hours), the starting point of the trek (which can range anywhere from 100-200 miles, depending on how much actual trail one hikes and how much of the fairly-recently-built dirt road one walks).
 These are my daily updates from our hike: